mozilla/remote-settings/docs/adr/adr_007_broadast_debounce.md

 - **Scalability**: High.
 Reading from Redis is fast and readers can easily scale horizontally.

 Redis is technically sound but arguably disproportionate to the problem.

+> Note: in order to reduce cost, we could run a tiny Redis container.
+We could afford loosing the data on restarts,
+> as it would only result in a temporary loss of the last broadcast timestamp.

 ### Option 3 - Use file on GCS